vinicunca/akar/docs/content/docs/_meta/a-drawer-root-nested.md

   },
   {
     "name": "update:open",
-    "description": "<p>Event handler called when the open state of the dialog changes.</p>\n", "type": "[open: boolean]"
+    "description": "Event handler called when the open state of the dialog changes.", "type": "[open: boolean]"
   }
 ]'}